The goal of the EMBARK study is to see if the study medicine, maralixibat, can improve the liver health of children with biliary atresia.

 A clinical research study tests the safety and effectiveness of an investigational medicine in children or adults who agree to participate.
 Every medicine goes through the clinical research process before it is approved by regulators who then allow doctors to prescribe it outside of a research study.
 Study participants therefore play a very important role in advancing medicine for both present and future generations.

 An investigational medicine has not been approved by the U.S. Food and Drug Administration (FDA) or other health authorities but has permission to be given to study participants for clinical research.

 Maralixibat is a grape-flavored liquid taken by mouth.
-It is an investigational medicine being studied in several rare cholestatic liver diseases, including biliary atresia.
+It is an investigational medicine being studied in several rare liver diseases, including biliary atresia.
 Over 1,600 people have received maralixibat, including more than 120 children with liver disease.
 Maralixibat has been studied in children with other conditions where bile does not drain effectively from the liver, such as Alagille syndrome (ALGS) and Progressive Familial Intrahepatic Cholestasis (PFIC).
-The positive results from these studies have been used to support the application to health authorities for the use of maralixibat in patients with ALGS and PFIC.
+Maralixibat has been approved by the U.S. Food and Drug Administration (FDA) to treat cholestatic pruritus (itch) in patients aged 1 and older with Alagille syndrome.

 Maralixibat reduces the level of bile acids circulating in the body by helping remove them during digestion.
-This results in more bile acids being in the feces (poop), a normal route for bile acids to leave the body.
-The lower levels of bile acids circulating in the body may lead to improved liver function, thereby potentially reducing liver damage caused by excess bile acids.
+This results in more bile acids being in the feces (poop), a normal route for bile acids to leave the body and lower levels of bile acids circulating in the body.

 A placebo is similar in appearance to the study medicine but does not contain any active ingredients.
 In this study, all packaged study medicine components will be identical to avoid participants or study doctors knowing what each participant is receiving.
 The study analysis will compare the safety and effectiveness between maralixibat and placebo.